Last Updated on

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 According to the legends, the Earl quashed a rebellion by filling the rebels’ well with a potent mixture of scotch whisky, honey, oatmeal and cream.
 This then got the rebels so drunk that they all were captured without a fight!
 Now if we had to pick a way to be captured, going out while drinking a good scotch would probably be right up there, but one does have to question what exactly the rebels were drinking for their water!

 The cocktail sounded like an interesting one to try, but not having any oatmeal in house made us have to reconsider.
 We had blackberries that were crying out to be used, and with scotch having a very complimentary flavor profile, we decided to see if we could come up with something new while still paying homage to the Atholl Brose.
-We also just love scotch cocktails!
+Also, because we just love scotch cocktails!